Federal Public

 Office History

 The Federal Public Defender Office for the Northern and Southern Districts of Iowa began its operations on December 27, 1993.
-The Eighth Circuit Court of Appeals selected Paul A. Zoss as the state’s first Federal Defender.
 The Federal Public Defender’s Offices in Des Moines and Cedar Rapids opened in 1994.
 Staffed offices in Sioux City and Davenport followed in 1998.
-Since 2012, the Federal Public Defender’s Office has had an assistant federal defender stationed in the Council Bluffs area to represent clients charged in cases adjudicated in the Council Bluffs courthouse.
-Paul Papak and Nicholas Drees served as the second and third Federal Defenders, respectively.
-James Whalen served as Federal Defender from April 16, 2012 until his retirement in May 2020.
-Brad Hansen was appointed Federal Defender on February 1, 2021.
-The Federal Public Defender’s Office’s staff of 35 includes 14 assistant defenders.
-The office’s lawyers represent clients charged with a wide variety of crimes in federal court.
-The most common charges involve drugs, firearms, fraud, or child pornography.
+Since 2012, the Federal Public Defender’s Office has stationed an Assistant Federal Defender in the Council Bluffs area to represent clients charged in cases adjudicated in the Council Bluffs courthouse.

 Employee Rights